 ENROLLMENT IS FULL

-Students are provided instruction in diverse writing genres including fiction, creative nonfiction, poetry, drama, …
+Students are given instruction in various writing formats including fiction, creative nonfiction, poetry, …

 June 11-29, 2018 Three Week Session

 Students are given instruction in …

 This class is open to writers who are entering grades 5 & 6 …